arrow-kt/arrow-website/content/docs/learn/quickstart/index.md

 You're now ready to include Arrow in your project.
 You have three possibilities that correspond to three different ways of handling versioning in your build.

+All Arrow libraries are Multiplatform-ready, so you can use them in all of your [KMP](https://kotlinlang.org/docs/multiplatform.html) projects.
+Be aware that some instructions here may need to be slightly changed in that situation.

 #### One by one